MultivariateAlterationDetector - Multivariate Alteration Detector¶

 |outxml||Save otb application to xml file||XML output parameters file|

-- Input Image 1: Image which describe initial state of the scene.
+- Input Image 1: Multiband image of the scene before perturbations.

-- Input Image 2: Image which describe scene after perturbations.
+- Input Image 2: Mutliband image of the scene after perturbations.

 - Available RAM (Mb): Available memory for processing (in MB).